DavidGCC/FullStackOpen2020/part 3/Phonebook backend/README.md

-Backend project with NodeJS and Express for the Phonebook React project in started in part 2
+Backend project with NodeJS and Express for the Phonebook React project started in part 2